kairos-io/kairos/docs/content/en/docs/Upgrade/kubernetes.md

 description: >
 ---

 Kairos upgrades can be performed either manually or via Kubernetes if the cluster is composed of Kairos nodes.
-In order to trigger upgrades, it is required to apply a Central Registration Depository (CRD®) to the target cluster for the upgrade.
+In order to trigger upgrades, it is required to apply a `Plan` spec to the target cluster for the upgrade.

-### Upgrading from version X to version Y with Kubernetes
+## Prerequisites

-To upgrade a node, it is necessary [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) to be deployed in the target cluster.
+- It is necessary [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) to be deployed in the target cluster.

 To install it, use kubectl: